rackerlabs/design-system/_component_design/pills.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Too many
-Use the too many state when there is a group of more than 15 pills.
+Use the too many pattern when there is no more room in the container for more pills.
+For most cases, use the too many when there are greater than 10 pills.
+Because pills can be use in many contexts and can vary in length, use your judgement when you determine when to use the too many pattern.

 {% endcolumn %}